Bishnupur II: Literacy

-Language and religion
+Language

+At the time of the 2011 census, 99.47% of the population spoke Bengali, 0.50% Hindi and 0.02% Urdu as their first language.

+Religion

 In the 2011 Census of India, Hindus numbered 132,844 and formed 61.92% of the population in the Bishnupur II CD block.
 Muslims numbered 80,651 and formed 37.60% of the population.
 Others numbered 1,036 and formed 0.48% of the population.

 The proportion of Muslims here has increased from 23.4% to 35.6% during the same period.
 Christians formed 0.8% in 2011.

-Bengali is the predominant language, spoken by 99.47% of the population.

 Rural poverty

 As per the Human Development Report for the South 24 Parganas district, published in 2009, in the Bishnupur II CD block the percentage of households below poverty line was 10.62%, a comparatively low level of poverty.
 As per rural household survey in 2005, the proportion of households in the South 24 Parganas with poverty rates below poverty line was 34.11%, way above the state and national poverty ratios.
 The poverty rates were very high in the Sundarbans settlements with all thirteen CD blocks registering poverty ratios above 30% and eight CD blocks had more than 40% of the population in the BPL category.